ViltardLeo/Workshop-Introduction-Symfony/README.md

 </br></br>

-## Exercise 03: Discover of TWIG & set up a form
+## Exercise 03: First steps with Twig & set up a form

 As your controller suggests, we can find your template at:
 ```angular2html